-Additionally, the positive thinking participants’ zest for life gave them better resiliency.
-In other words, they recovered from difficulties faster than their pessimistic counterparts.
+Additionally, the positive thinkers were more resilient, meaning they recovered from difficulties more quickly than their pessimistic counterparts.

 With that in mind, cultivating the power of positive thinking may help you increase your longevity by 7 to 7 1/2 years!

 Continuing to speak on the above-mentioned study, the men and women who expected good things to happen in their lives scored higher on cognitive and physical tests.